 Do not use ZOLGENSMA unless it is thawed.
 If thawed in the refrigerator, remove ZOLGENSMA from the refrigerator on the day of dosing.

-Draw up the entire quantity of all vials into a single dosing syringe.
+Draw up the appropriate dose volume from all vials into a syringe.

 Next, remove the air from the syringe.
 Cap the syringe and deliver it to the patient treatment location at room temperature.
 Once the dose is drawn into the syringe, it must be used within 8 hours.